ordina-jworks/ordina-jworks.github.io/_posts/2021-05-27-Chatbot-Immo.md

 <span class="image"><img alt="profile" src="/img/2021-05-27-Chatbot-Immo/ChatlayerResponse.png" class="image fit" style="margin:0px auto; max-width: 1000px;"></span>

-As you can see we need to provide chatlayer with three things:
+As you can see, we need to provide Chatlayer with three things:
-1. Session
+1. Session<br/>
-   Here we can pass along some variables that will be stored in de session storage
+   Here we can pass along some variables that will be stored in de session storage.

-2. Messages
+2. Messages<br/>
    Here we can specify which messages we would like to send to the chatbot, which will then display those messages to the user.
-   Its not limited to a normal text message, you could also construct some buttons, a carousel…
+   It's not limited to a normal text message, you could also construct some buttons, a carousel…

-3. Action
+3. Action<br/>
    This is used to specify the next dialog the bot should go to.

-In this flow I used this twice.
+In this flow, I used this twice.
 One time to send the URL back to the user and once to display an error message if something has gone wrong.
-Because this was the first simple flow that we had setup in the chatbot and we knew that this was not the main flow I had chosen to, for now, just send the URL back to the chatbot as a text message.
+Because this was the first simple flow that we had set up in the chatbot and we knew that this was not the main flow I had chosen to, for now, just send the URL back to the chatbot as a text message.

 ### Report a problem / ask a question
 The second flow has a connection to the React application and is able to send problems/questions to the API which saves these in the database.